7 Ways to Save Money this Summer

 Switching from hot water to warm or cold water, or using the lowest temperature setting possible, can greatly reduce water heating costs.

-Low-flow shower heads, water faucet aerators, shorter laundry and dishwater cycles, and even shorter showers will save you energy, water, and money this summer.
+Low-flow shower heads, water faucet aerators, shorter laundry and dishwater cycles, and even shorter showers will save energy, water, and money this summer.

 Reference Sources / Further Reading